gpg/gpg4win/doc/README-BETA-en.txt

   "Configure GnuPG Backend" dialog of Kleopatra.
   Then log out and in again to activate your change.

-- LDAP Server and DirMngr configuration dialogs have no effect:
+- DirMngr configuration dialog read-only:
-  Currently configuration dialogs for LDAP server and DirMngr (CRL options) are avaiable via Kleopatra.
-  Changing the values has no effect.
-  The configirations need to be done by system administrator in the global configuration text files.
+  The dialog of GnuPG Backend->Directory Manager is not editable because the configurations need to be done by system administrator in the global configuration text files.
+  The same applies to proxy settings in Kleopatra configuration dialog, page S/MIME-Validity.

 Migration